AnneJ17/android-cheat-sheet/README.md

   Contains various methods that we can use to track the state of the activity.
 If we wish to execute some logic then we can override these methods and we can have our own implementation.
 There are 7 lifecycle methods - onCreate(), onStart(), onResume(), onPause(), onStop(), onRestart(), onDestroy()

 * **What is a service?**
   A service is one of the Android component that performs long running task in the background, <ini>even when the user is not interacting with the application</ini>.
 By default, service runs on the main thread and should create a new thread if performing intensive or blocking operations to avoid ANR errors.
+The service lifecycle—from when it's created to when it's destroyed—can follow either of these two paths: started service, bound service.
   Note: if you want to run a task outside of the main thread, but only while the application is running, use a thread.

 * **Types of Services**
   - Foreground Services:  A foreground service performs operation that is noticeable to the user.
-It must provide a notification, which is placed under the "Ongoing" heading, which means that the notification cannot be dismissed unless the service is either stopped or removed from the foreground. (e.g. audio app using foreground service to play audio track)
+It must provide a notification, which is placed under the "Ongoing" heading, which means that the notification cannot be dismissed unless the service is either stopped or removed from the foreground. (e.g. audio app using foreground service to play audio track).
   - Background Services: A background service performs an operation that isn't directly noticed by the user. (e.g. app using background service to compact its storage)
-  - Bound Services:
+  - Bound Services:  better choice for more complex two-way interactions between activities and services.
+It allows the launching component to interact with, and receive results from the service.
+Started service does not generally return results or permit interaction with the component that launched it (requires complex programming).

+* **Ways to create bound services**

+  There are 3 ways you can define the interface
+    1. Extending the binder class - If your service is private to your own application and runs in the same process as the client
+    2. Using a Messenger - If you want to work across different processes, use Messenger.
+It creates a queue of all the client requests in a single thread, so the service receives requests one at a time.
+    3. Using AIDL - If you want your service to handle multiple requests simultaneously, then use AIDL.
+Make sure your service is thread-safe and capable of multi-threading.

+* **IntentServices**

+  The IntentService is used to perform a certain task in the background.
+Once done, the instance of IntentService terminates itself automatically.
+An example for its usage would be downloading certain resources from the internet.
+It offers onHandleIntent() method which will be asynchronously called by the Android system.

 * **What is content provider?**

-  Content providers are used when there is a need to share data between multiple applications.
-It let you centralize content in one place and have many different applications access it as needed.
-A content provider behaves very much like a database where you can query it, edit its content, as well as add or delete content using insert(), update(), delete(), and query() methods.
+  Content providers are used when there is a need to share data between multiple applications as Android-databases (Sqlite) created in Android are visible only to the application that created them.
+It let you centralize content in one place and have different applications access it.
+When you want to access data in a content provider, you use the ContentResolver object in your application's Context to communicate with the provider as a client.
+The ContentResolver methods provide the basic "CRUD" (create, retrieve, update, and delete) functions of persistent storage.
 In most cases this data is stored in an SQlite database.
+The CursorLoader objects rely on content providers to run asynchronous queries and then return the results to the UI layer in your application.
+  Actvity/Fragment <---> CursorLoader <---> ContentResolver <---> ContentProvider <---> DataStorage

+* **Advantages of content providers**
+  - Content providers offer granular control over the permissions for accessing data.
+  - extra level of abstraction over your data to make it easier to change internally (changing underlying database structure).

 * **What is broadcast receiver?**[*](https://developer.android.com/guide/components/broadcasts)